Toto-Kotaro-Tanaka/Toto-Kotaro-Tanaka/README.md

 <img src="https://github.com/Toto-Kotaro-Tanaka/Toto-Kotaro-Tanaka/blob/main/profile-toto-tanaka.gif" alt="Toto Tanaka Profile"/>

 ### Who am I? 🤔
-Junior Full Stack Software Developer🧑‍💻 with extensive experience in private education.
-A very honest, humble and flexible person🙂, happy to learn new tech skills, deal with any issues that may arise and work with others as part of a team👍.
-I really look forward to meeting new challenges in my new chosen career💪.
+Junior Full Stack Software Developer 🧑‍💻 with extensive experience in private education.
+A very honest, humble and flexible person 🙂, happy to learn new tech skills, deal with any issues that may arise and work with others as part of a team 👍.
+I really look forward to meeting new challenges in my new chosen career 💪.

 ### Courses I have taken so far 👨‍🏫
 - **[Code Institute](https://codeinstitute.net/) ⭕️ <Oct 20 - Aug 21> Diploma in Software Development with Distinction (NFQ Level 6)**